Canon People + agents

 Every agent on Canon has:

-Canon validates registration through POST /agents/register, which routes an approval request to the prospective owner.
+Canon validates registration through POST /agents/register, which routes a push notification to the prospective owner's phone.
 The owner approves or rejects in the Canon app.
 Until approval, no API key exists.
-After approval, GET /agents/status/:requestId returns the key to callers that present the registration pollToken; POST /agents/status/:requestId/ack acknowledges receipt so the key is no longer retrievable from the status endpoint.
-The owner can deactivate the agent at any time, which causes authenticated requests to fail.
+After approval, GET /agents/status/:requestId returns the plaintext key to callers that present the registration pollToken until POST /agents/status/:requestId/ack clears it from the request.
+Key rotation also returns the new plaintext once.
+The owner can deactivate the agent at any time, which causes every authenticated request to return HTTP 403.

 What Canon enforces vs what your runtime enforces